kuzmich/python-challenge-solution/README.md

 [run the code (and play with it)](https://mybinder.org/v2/gh/kuzmich/python-challenge-solution/master?filepath=solution.ipynb) in the full-featured [Jupyter Notebook](https://jupyter.org/) environment with [Binder](https://mybinder.org/).

-Also you can play with the code on your computer as well:
+You can also play with the code on your computer (assuming you have Python 3 installed):

 1. Clone the repo: